Thulrus/VegeHubPyPiLib/Walkthrough.md

 ## Publishing this library

+This project uses [Poetry](https://python-poetry.org/) for dependency management and publishing.
+Make sure that poetry is installed before continuing.

+If you haven't set up this project, you will need to run `poetry install` in the base directory.
+That will install all dependencies and set up a virtual environment automatically.

 Before publishing this library be sure to run the following commands:

 - `poetry run pylint vegehub`